dresden-elektronik/deconz-rest-plugin/.github/ISSUE_TEMPLATE/feature_request.md

   - Extend the REST-API with new API endpoints, attributes or capabilities.
   - Extend the Websocket interface with new messages.
   - Improve or refactor REST-API internal handling of xyz.
-  - Is your feature request related to a problem but?
+  - Is your feature request related to a problem?
     Tell us what the problem is.
 Ex.
 I'm always frustrated when [...]
     Note: If the problem describes a bug please use the "Bug report" issue template instead of this one.
 -->